dchobarkar/typing-master/README.md

   Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ### Usage
-  Nevigate to the url and go through the services offered by Gopalkar & Company
+  Nevigate to the url and start typing.
+The timer will start automatically for 1 minute.

 ### Credits
 * Author - [Darshan Chobarkar](https://www.linkedin.com/in/dchobarkar/)